2 minute read

 - There are measures we can take to reduce our risk

-Like many I’ve heard that there is a particular fat in us that’s really bad.
+Like many I’ve heard that there is particular fat in us that’s really bad.
 I knew it’s name but not much more than that.
-I thought I’d begin by taking a whistle-stop tour of fat generally to understand what it does and what different types there are.
+I thought I’d begin by taking a whistle-stop tour of fat generally so that I understood a bit more such as what it does and what different types of fat there are.

-I particularly wanted to find out more about this so called ‘bad’ fat and what is it that makes it worse than the ‘other’ fats out there, how do we know if we’ve got too much of it and what we can do to reduce it?
+I particularly wanted to learn more about this so called ‘bad’ fat, what makes is worse than the ‘other’ fat.
+I wanted to understand how do we know if we’ve got too much of it and what we can do to reduce it.

 Here we go…